Jierr/intrusion-detection-cv/Readme.md

-# Intrusion detetection with opencv
+# Intrusion detection with opencv

 This project offers a lightweight intrusion detection usable on devices like the raspberry pi with one of your home ip cameras.